-7. Do you have more glasses or bowls in your kitchen?
+7. Do you have more cups and glasses or more cutlery in your kitchen?
 How many more?
 Write the number sentence and show your working.

 The questions on this worksheet are drawn from the "C standard" of the Achievement Standard.
 See your tracking sheet for more detail.
 Each week the interleaved questions will get a little harder, and more concepts will be reviewed throughout the program as we teach that concept.
 We have included answers to these questions on B2FMaths@Home so that parents can find them if needed.